-(Last Updated on : 10/04/2012)
+(Last Updated on : 30/04/2014)

+Indian religious sculptures represent different religious faiths and beliefs which find expressions through artistic elements.
 India is a mosaic of religions and every faith has carved out a cosy niche for itself.
 Hence numerous Indian religious sculptures evolved over the years.
 These religious buildings offer a comprehensive insight to the history and culture of the sub-continent as well.
 The tradition of portraying one's religious beliefs can be traced back to the Indus Valley Civilization

 At a much later era the places of worship were commissioned to exhibit artistic endowments.
-Monuments belonging to Hinduism, Islam, Buddhism, Jainism and Christianity were thus constructed inexhaustibly.
+Monuments belonging to Hinduism

+and Christianity were thus constructed inexhaustibly.
 While Buddhism was one of the early religious principles to capture the hearts of the people Hinduism, too, dates back to the ancient ages.

 The Indian religious sculptures are greatly indebted to the episodes from the Hindu epics, Puranas

+and other legends.
+The sculptors have heavily borrowed from these sources.
 Although the religious sentiments of all the faiths are more or less similar but sculptures differ from each other.
-While the Hindu temple sculptures are identified with ornamentation the Buddhist and Jain sculptures are simpler.
-On the other hand the Muslim sculptures are impressive with their intricate details and thickness.
+While the Hindu temple sculptures are identified with ornamentation, the Buddhist and Jain sculptures are simpler.
+On the other hand the Islamic sculptures are impressive with their intricate details and thickness.
 The Christian sculptures are reminiscent of the European gothic art and architecture.These Indian religious sculptures are also representatives of the several schools of architecture

 that developed here from time to time including Indo Islamic, Indo Saracenic